Malcolm-Q/Discord-Mega-Bot/README.md

 (This is an admin only command by default)

 Transcribed audio from your mic is sent to ChatGPT (or alpaca if you don't mind waiting) then the response is converted to audio via tts and played.

-# New
-* More video editing subcommands,
-* More Image editing commands,
-* Audio manipulation (right now just distortion and reverb),
-* Customizable server currency,
-* Trivia Game, coin flip, 'monster chase' game,
-* Procedurally generated fishing game with turn based 2D emoji UI!
-    * Visual lake maps are simply procedurally generated for variation,
-    * Lake maps are split into 9 tiles each with their own attributes (what fish are in those tiles, how often they bite),
-    * Fishing stats are saved, size weight and price of fish range,
-    * Some fish are rarer and more expensive than others,
-    * Rarity applies to spawning in a tile and being the fish you hooked,
-    * Each user can create their own secret fishing spot.
-* More image restoration (old photo sharpening, coloring, and another face restoration),
-* max dim checks on image api requests to save time and money,
-* command to check the current song the dj is playing,
-* command to see similiar songs or artists to a given song or artist (spotify API),
-* Check Steam game sales,
-* Unsure what game to play? have 3 from your library recommended,
-* A few smaller things.

 # Coming Soon
 * Update help!